EXSyst/Worker/README.md

 - The channel factory, which can create a channel, and must be serializable (by default, the ```SerializedChannelFactory``` from [```exsyst/io```](https://github.com/EXSyst/IO)) ;
 - The event loop expression which will be evaluated by the worker, after "stage 3" (by default, none, which will make the subprocess automatically call [```Factory::create()```](https://github.com/reactphp/event-loop/blob/master/src/Factory.php)) ;
 - The socket context expression which will be evaluated by the worker, after "stage 3" (by default, none, which will make the shared workers' server sockets be created without contexts) ;
-- The "stop cookie", which is a pre-shared secret string that must be sent to a shared worker as part of an appropriate message to make it gracefully stop (by default, none, which makes it impossible to gracefully stop a shared worker using this mechanism) ;
+- The "admin cookie", which is a pre-shared secret string that must be sent to a shared worker as part of an appropriate message to get extended status information from it, or make it gracefully stop (by default, none, which makes it impossible to gracefully stop a shared worker using this mechanism) ;
 - The kill switch path : the kill switch is a JSON file which indicates if shared workers are globally disabled, and if not, which specific shared workers, if any, are disabled (by default, none, which makes it impossible to disable shared workers) ;
 - The precompiled script map, which allows reusing the same script for every worker which uses the same implementation, instead of using a "generate in ```/tmp```, run once, then delete" approach (by default, none).